Our energetic and experienced staff make camp rewarding for everyone.

 A retired elementary teacher, Vicky coordinates supply runs and assisting with meals.
 She is essential to keep camp running smoothly from behind the scenes.

-Fourth year counselor Alex is a perfect fit for our rugged outdoor program.
+Fourth year adventurer Alex is a perfect fit for our rugged outdoor program.
 Having obtained a B.S. in Exercise Physiology and Physical Education, Alex is working on a masters in Experiential Education.
-He has breathed life into the camp fitness program.
+He has breathed life into the wilderness tripping program.